you-zhou/notes/dev.md

 ## Display/Set/Change/Delete an environment variable
 Windows:
+* List all environment a
 * Display the value of an environment variable
 `> set DROPBOX_HOME`
 or
 `> echo %DROPBOX_HOME%`

-* Set or change the value of an environment variable (Note: **no space** before and after '=') `> set DROPBOX_HOME=C:\Users\Jack\Dropbox`
+* Set or change the value of an environment variable.
+(Note: **no space** before and after '=') `> set DROPBOX_HOME=C:\Users\Jack\Dropbox`

 * Delete the an  environment variable by settting it to an empty string.
-(No `> `
+(Note: nothing after the '=') `> `
 `> `